nbrowser/nb/README.md

 }
 c.connect(callback)
 ```
-Listen to other NBrowser tabs.
+Listen to events in all chan connected tabs.
 ```js
 //receive message from nbrowser bridge or BroadCast Channel.